mrabs33/CompSci2/README.md

-This is a repository for all files that have to do with Computer Science II:
+This is a repository for all files that have to do Sorting:

-Branches:
--Console Applications
--Windows Forms